frnsys/cartog/readme.md

 These are automatically rendered as part of the UI.

 `IMAGES`, which passes in relative file paths of images to use.
-These are referenced in the `Thing`'s `image` getter (see below).
+These are referenced in the `Item`'s `image` getter (see below).
 For example:

 ```
 const IMAGES = [